-Strengths a.
-We are provided more support with hiring teachers to support SPED students. b.
+b.
 We are able to hire more general education teachers to help decrease class sizes for our economically disadvantage students. c.
-Primetime will use a curriculum that will support learning for student involved in the afterschool program.
+Primetime will use a curriculum that will support learning for students.
+Strengths , , , ,

-Challenges a.
-Garrett will incorporate PL on topics such as classroom, management and - curriculum for our non traditional teachers to support then in the classroom. b.
-Garrett will have a focus on literacy this school year due to students reading below grade level. b.
-Garrett will focus on increasing a more positive climate for our faculty, staff, and students.
+1 Challenges a.
+Garrett will incorporate PL on topics such as classroom, 1 management and curriculum for our non traditional teachers to support 1 then in the classroom.
+1 b.
+Garrett will have a focus on literacy this school year due to students 1 reading below grade level.
+1 b.
+Garrett will focus on increasing a more positive climate for our faculty, staff, and students through the Ron Clark House system.